shubhamjain350/javaScript-calculator/README.md

 # javaScript-calculator
-Calculator on JS and jQuery
+Calculator on JS and jQuery ,code is good
 #Link
 https://peropranav.github.io/javaScript-calculator/